-In an HPC setting things are different in that the workloads are adapted to use a number of processes or threads which matches the number of CPU cores (normally, you will have n_processes x n_threads = n_nodes x n_CPU_cores_per_node).
+In an HPC setting things are different in that the workloads are adapted to use a number of processes or threads which matches the number of CPU cores (normally, you will have $n_processes \times n_threads = n_nodes \times n_CPU_cores_per_node$ ).
 If there is exactly one process or thread per CPU core, it would be wasteful to shuffle them around between different CPU cores.
 In order to avoid this shuffling, the resource manager assigns to the processes that it spawns an affinity mask.
 An affinity mask is a set of numbers identifying the CPU cores a process is allowed to use.
 By default, Slurm assumes that the processes you create are single threaded and gives each process access to a single CPU core.
 Allocate a node for playing around with this mechanism:

 '''

-$ salloc -A training2126 --reservation hands-on -N 1 salloc: Pending job allocation 3499694 salloc: job 3499694 queued and waiting for resources salloc: job 3499694 has been allocated resources salloc: Granted job allocation 3499694 salloc: Waiting for resource configuration salloc: Nodes jwc00n001 are ready for job
+$ salloc -A training2230 --reservation hands-on-cluster-YYYYMMDD -N 1

+salloc: Pending job allocation 3499694

+salloc: job 3499694 queued and waiting for resources

+salloc: job 3499694 has been allocated resources

+salloc: Granted job allocation 3499694

+salloc: Waiting for resource configuration

+salloc: Nodes jwc00n001 are ready for job

 '''